Japan Spaceguard Association: International asteroid monitoring project

 JSGA as being a Specified Nonprofit Corporation, it is keen to have astronomical education for young people and in 2001 held Spaceguard Private Investigators of the Stars: the fugitives are asteroids! rally as part of its asteroid monitoring project.
 Yoshiaki Oshima was seated at the operating committee and the jury, and JSGA submitted a paper on that project in a proceedings.
 British Council advised JSGA for its contest and supported them to present their project to observatories and laboratories.

 To run the contest and along with the Bisei Spaceguard Center, an optical telescope on the Canary island operated by Liverpool John Moores University in Liverpool transmitted images to each participant via internet connection.
 In total, 438 school classes and other teams signed up with 1,317 people, and 133 group and individual contestants reported the results of their observation.
-The Yomiuri Shinbun newspaper sponsored the project and run articles reporting the progress of the contest.
+The Yomiuri Shimbun newspaper sponsored the project and run articles reporting the progress of the contest.

 The Liverpool John Moores University and their Astrophysics Research Institute operates the National Schools' Observatory program with a robotic telescope on the Canary Islands, and schools in the United Kingdom register to monitor asteroids from remoted locations.
 They cosponsored the International Schools' Observatory (ISO) program British Council had organized, when 12 teams of junior high to senior high school classes took part from Asian and European countries.

 The contestants for Spaceguard Private Investigators of the Stars sent their reports due March 4, 2001, and JSGA examined 133 reports over the period of two weeks.
-On 14 March the jury meeting was held, and winners were announced on Yomiuri Shinbun on 20 March 2001.
+On 14 March the jury meeting was held, and winners were announced on Yomiuri Shimbun on 20 March 2001.
 Award overview as well as assessment comments were published along with presentation report and interviews to awardees.
 JSGA presented the prospectus for future astronomic education and asteroid hunting projects.

+Members

+Members include Atsuo Asami (浅見 敦夫, Asami Atsuo), a Japanese astronomer who operates the Hadano Astronomical Observatory, located about 60 km southwest of Tokyo, Takeshi Urata and Yoshiaki Oshima.